Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 ## 9.6 Expectations and the Conditions for Trust

-Signals generated by contribution events provide observable information about behaviour within cooperative environments.
-Through the application of evaluation principles, observers evaluate these signals and form expectations regarding the behaviour of participants.
+Contribution events produce outcomes or traces that, when observed and interpreted as meaning-bearing, form signals.
+Through evaluation principles, observers assess those signals and form expectations regarding participant behaviour.

 These expectations arise because the future behaviour of participants cannot be directly observed.
 Observers must therefore rely on interpreted signals from past contribution events when deciding whether cooperation is likely to continue.